egberts/egberts.github.io-src/content/articles/smtp-bimi-howto.md

 ### Secured DNS Query - BIMI

-I too shall assume that you have a working DNSSEC properly set up for your domain.
+I, too, shall assume that you have a working DNSSEC properly set up for your domain.

 ISC has a good `nslookup`/`dig` replacement tool for checking out your DNSSEC called `delv`.  `delv` can be found in the `dnsutils` Debian package.